24 Countries Where You Can Live for $750 Per Month [Full List]

 What I love about Bolivia is that it’s a country of contrasts.
 From the bustling city life of La Paz to the serene calm of the Andean countryside, Bolivia has something to offer everyone.

-The rental prices in Bolivia are really low – with rooms to be found as low as $100 per month, and entire apartments for $200.
+The rental prices in Bolivia are really low – with rooms to be found as low as $150 per month, and entire apartments for $250.
+Food can add up to $250 per month, leaving you with a solid buffer for other expenses.

 3. Paraguay